 Follow the picture example and measure around the neck where your dress shirt collar lands.
 Make sure no fingers are under the tape when you get the number.
-Most men land between 15.5 and 18.

 The overarm measurement is taken over the arms at the height where the chest is largest while ensuring the tape is parallel to the floor.